renovatebot/renovate/contributing.md

 configuration options.
 Please see [Configuration docs](docs/configuration.md) for a list of current options.

-If you wish to add one, add it to `lib/config/definitions.js` and then run `yarn run update-docs`.
+If you wish to add one, add it to `lib/config/definitions.js` and then add documentation to `website/docs/_posts/2017-10-05-configuration-options.md`.

 ## Running tests